kezenator/adventofcode/README.md

     the shortest path, and keep fulling in points that are not on the shortest path.
 If a point on the current shortest path is 'corrupted' - I re-calculate a new shortest path (or see if it's fully blocked).
 This means most points are just filled in - and the A* algorithm only runs about 50 times.
 Solves in 0.2s even in debug build.
+19. Good quick puzzle - via memorization worked out well.
+20. ARGH!!!!
+Ready at 3PM.
+Got part 1 done pretty quickly.
+Part 2 I was plagued by off-by-one errors in the path length calculation and got really stuck.
+Went down bad routes (e.g. thinking you had to only count "good" cheats that didn't re-use any already existing paths becuase that would mean there is a "better" cheat).
+    Eventually worked out my problems and realized it's a super simple problem iterating over (a well chosen subset) of the combinations of cheat start and end points from the original path.
+Rayon parallel iterator over the start point (with sub-iteration over the end point) gives a solution in 0.4s even in debug mode.